michelesr/thesis/src/ts.md

 container based virtualization and interaction with the web application containers.

-Given that Docker and Docker are already used to run the containerized application, the container structure is extended in order to include the testing containers and to permit the running of the end-to-end tests without the burden of manual installation and configuration of the testing framework resting on
+Given that Docker and Docker Compose are already used to run the containerized application, the container structure is extended in order to include the testing containers and to permit the running of the end-to-end tests without the burden of manual installation and configuration of the testing framework resting on